 When trying on boots you will find that while standing your toes will most likely touch the front of the boot.
 Once you flex forward in an athletic skiing posture your heel will move back in the boot and your toes will move back away from the front of the boot.
 You should be able to wiggle your toes in this position.

-Step two: Find the correct width boot
+Find the correct width boot

 Determine your width: narrow, average or wide.
 This is probably the easiest thing to do.
 Almost everyone knows what width their foot is.
 If you don’t know, you are most likely a medium or average width.
 Different boot manufacturers may run more narrow or wider and a good fitter or a little bit of internet research will let you know which brands to start looking at.
 To start with know that narrow boots typically run from 98mm to 102mm wide, normal from 100-104mm and wide is anything over 104mm.

 Your boots should feel snug but there should not be any pressure points or hot spots.
 A boot fitter may be able to adjust the boot to eliminate a single pressure point but if you have several pressure points try a different boot.

 Beginner or recreational skier – You are either new to skiing, ski casually or just ski a few times of year and you stick to mostly green runs.
 Alternatively you may just want the most comfortable boot you can find and performance is not important to you.